Pandinosaurus/mstrimas.github.io/_source/2016-02-26-rstudio-cloud-1.rmd

 Note that I've opened this instance to connections from any IP address.
 If you're concerned about security, you can change *Source* to only allow connections from certain IP ranges.

-## Creating a SSH key pair
+## Creating an SSH key pair

-Instead of a password, Amazon EC2 instances require a [key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html?console_help=true) to log into them remotely.
+Instead of a password, Amazon EC2 instances require a [key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html?console_help=true) to log on to them remotely.
 This key pair consists of a public key, which stays on AWS, and a private key that you keep on your local machine.
 When you SSH into the EC2 instance from your local machine, your private key will "unlock" the public key on the instance allowing you access.

 To create a key pair from the EC2 dashboard, select *Key Pairs* from the left panel, then click the *Create Key Pair* button.
 Enter a name for your key pair, then click *Create*.